CrazyApple888/BicycleAccounter/README.md

 Bicycle Accounter - manage your bike shop easily
 ======
-Simple project to manage bike shop.
+Simple project to manage bike shop made for NSU databases course.
 Add, edit, sell bicycles, manage statistics and clients in one app!
 Add purchase price.
 Found issue and fixed it?
 Add it to bicycle, write cost price and you can always see issue on screen with your bicycle!
 ## Screenshots
 > Coming soon...